 Ken was born and schooled in Amata.
 She began painting after leaving school, working also with batik printed on silk.
 While she has always worked with the Seven Sisters story, in recent years she has developed a new approach to this important family narrative.
 Her preference is to work with “new colours and I like to choose my own paints: light purple and dark purple, black, red, yellow and cream colours.
 I don’t like green.
 I prefer to use thick paint and to paint with a stick”.

 Ken has been a repeat finalist in the Telstra National Indigenous Art Award (2013, 2014, 2018), and her work has been widely exhibited throughout Australia and in Singapore.
-Her work is in significant national and international collections including the Art Gallery of South Australia, QAGOMA, Brisbane, and the Brocard-Estrangin Collection, Lagerberg Swift Collection, Richard and Harriette England Collection and the Marshall Collection.Download CV - pdf
+Her work is in significant national and international collections including the Art Gallery of New South Wales, the Art Gallery of South Australia, QAGOMA, Brisbane, and the Brocard-Estrangin Collection, Lagerberg Swift Collection, Richard and Harriette England Collection and the Marshall Collection.Download CV - pdf